 Review by Ian Keogh

 Busiek’s ideas about Superman are clever and plentiful.
-These aren’t all connected with Earth shattering events, but build colour via figuring out how his powers work to his advantage in other situations.
+These aren’t all connected with Earth-shattering events, but build colour via figuring out how his powers work to his advantage in other situations.
 One concerns Clark Kent’s in-flight reading, which is salted with microdots, each containing a complete book enabling him to read several dozen in the course of a flight.
 More prominent is an ability to consistently focus in on a single voice talking to him somewhere in the world no matter what he’s doing at the time.
 The Superman who clobbers Doomsday has always been around, but these small ideas coalesce into a greater appreciation of what Superman actually is.

 With an average artist the effect would be diminished, but Carlos Pacheco is well above that level.
 For someone who’s almost exclusively concentrated on superhero comics, he’s extremely thoughtful about the small moments, the interludes that contrast what Superman’s doing in moments of crisis.
 His everyday people have a natural quality, if almost all having an unnatural glamour about them.
-Their expressions and movements are the natural aspects, and there’s never been any doubt about Pacheco as a first rate superhero artist.
-The action scenes live up to that.
+Their expressions and movements are the natural aspects, and as there’s never been any doubt about Pacheco as a first rate superhero artist, the action scenes live up to that.

 The stylish opening chapter is also worth mentioning, being a day in the life of Clark Kent.
 He has a bunch of news stories to write, but Intergang make themselves the biggest nuisance among a number of other threats, delaying both the writing and celebrating an anniversary with Lois.
 There’s a sweet pay-off to a tidy story for which Pacheco switches effortlessly between action and civilian life.